Oath Keepers leader Stewart Rhodes ordered to be jailed until trial on seditious conspiracy

 His “ability to communicate and organize are his greatest weapon,” and his skill with encrypted communications and access to a network of like-minded individuals made it impossible for any conditional release to ensure the safety of the community, Mehta said.

 The Capitol attack followed a rally at the Ellipse, at which President Donald Trump urged his supporters to march to Congress.
-Pro-Trump rioters assaulted more than 100 officers and stormed Capitol offices, halting the proceedings as Congress met on Jan 6. to confirm the winner of the 2020 election and forcing the evacuation of lawmakers.
+Pro-Trump rioters assaulted more than 100 officers and stormed Capitol offices, halting the proceedings as Congress met to confirm the winner of the 2020 election and forcing the evacuation of lawmakers.

 Attorneys for Rhodes said that he and the other defendants were drawn to Washington and gathered that day in helmets and body armor to provide security and staged firearms nearby in the hope that Trump would invoke the Insurrection Act, transforming the Oath Keepers into a kind of militia to keep Trump in power despite the 2020 election results.